Lille owner confirms Man Utd & Arsenal-linked Gabriel will leave the club this summer | Goal.com

 "I want to go as high as possible, I came to Europe for that.
 England or Italy?
 Both are good championships," he told L'Equipe.

 "Wherever I go it will be to play, to be at the top, at the highest level.
-And above all in a team that will allow me to go to the Selecao."
+And above all in a team that will allow me to play for the Selecao."